AbhijeetP21/Dinodash/README.md

 ### **Compile the Game**

 Once raylib is correctly installed, compile the game with the following command.
-This command assumes raylib is installed on `/usr/local`, but you may need to adjust paths based on your installation:
+This command assumes raylib is installed on `/usr/local`, but you may need to adjust paths based on your installation.
-I have added flags for OpenGL and System frameworks based on my local machine, it may or may not require on different machines.
+I have added flags for OpenGL and System frameworks based on my local machine, it may or may not change on different machines.

 ```bash
 clang++ -std=c++17 Dinodash.cpp -o Dinodash \